Solo (Australian soft drink)

 Solo is an Australian, lemon-flavoured, carbonated soft drink currently manufactured under license by Asahi Breweries.
-First launched by Tarax in 1968 and fell to Cadbury after a takeover in 1974 its lemon flavour is inspired by Australian pubs' traditional and popular non alcoholic 'pub squash' beverage.
+First launched by Tarax in 1968 and fell to Cadbury after a takeover in 1974, its lemon flavour is inspired by Australian pubs' traditional and popular non-alcoholic 'pub squash' beverage.
 The drink's recognition amongst the Australian population has been attributed to the brand's long lasting "Solo Man" marketing campaign, featuring numerous Australian actors.
 Solo and Asahi Holdings operates in the soft drink manufacturing industry along with various other brands such as Coca-Cola.
 The usual 375mL can of Solo contains 43.1 grams of sugar.
 There are and have been in the past, various versions of Solo available.
-These include Solo Zero, which uses artificial sweetener instead of sugar and there has also been a lemon and lime flavoured variant of the original recipe.
+These most notably include Solo Zero, which uses artificial sweetener instead of sugar, and Hard Rated, an alcoholic variant.
+There is also an energy drink version called ‘Solo Energy’, released approximately in June 2025.